-Neighbourhood Community Infrastructure Levy (NCIL) Fund
+Neighbourhood Community Infrastructure Levy Fund (NCIL)

-The NCIL Fund provides grants for community projects that support the regeneration of the borough.
+The Neighbourhood Community Infrastructure Levy (NCIL) Fund provides grants for community projects that support the regeneration of the borough.
 At least 15 per cent of all the money we collect from new, eligible, developments in the borough must be spent on priorities that are agreed in consultation with the local community.

 Brent is divided into five ‘CIL Neighbourhoods’; Harlesden, Kilburn and Kensal, Kingsbury and Kenton, Wembley, and Willesden.
 The value of NCIL grant funding available may vary between Neighbourhoods.

 The next NCIL round will be open for 8 weeks from 6 December 2021 to 30 January 2022.

 Kingsbury and Kenton: £187,500